pedro/trellohub/README.md

 # TrelloHub

-A script to sync checklists in Trello with Github issues.
+A script to sync Trello checklists with Github issues.

 Also, a serious runner for the Lack of Creativity Naming Rubygems Award, together with baconmocha, file-tail and todo.